 What Causes Shoulder Pain?

-- Acute: This can happen because of a sudden blow, excessive overhead motions, or other overhead activities common in some sports and fields of employment, such as volleyball or moving objects overhead.
+- Acute: The result of trauma, excessive overhead motions, or other overhead activities needed in some sports and fields of employment, such as tennis or lifting boxes overhead.

-- Chronic: The result of degenerative conditions or general weakness as we get weaker.
+- Chronic: This can happen because of wear and tear or general weakness as we age.

 The condition causes pain and tenderness just outside the joint.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are compressed, when scar tissue interferes with their electric signals, or the nerves burst.
-These injuries can cause shoulder pain along with a range of other sensations.
-They are commonly caused by a sudden blow but can also happen because of wear and tear.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are compressed, when scar tissue blocks signals between the brain and shoulder, or the nerves are otherwise damaged.
+Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
+They are commonly caused by a sudden blow but can also occur because of wear and tear.